Skip to main content

 If you use the IRS Practice Unit during prep, treat it as orientation, not binding authority.
 For publishable claims, anchor to the filed return, Form 2555, and the relevant IRS rules.

 Doing this prep first keeps reviewers aligned on evidence before anyone debates prose.
-If you want a deeper dive, read A Guide to Writing Case Studies for a B2B SaaS Audience.
+For structure and sourcing, read A Guide to Writing Case Studies for a B2B SaaS Audience.

 Treat Step 1 as a publish gate.
 If you cannot defend the before-state with evidence, do not publish the case study.